club-s0da/JavaScript/README.md

 # JavaScript
-A simple project from back when I thought I would do software engineering,
+A simple project, with my notes, from back when I thought I would do software engineering,